pberba/pberba.github.io/security/_posts/2025-11-15-playing-with-hidden-applescripts.md

 #### Other notes

 Unlike in [S1's sample](https://www.sentinelone.com/labs/resourceful-macos-malware-hides-in-named-fork/) and [RustyAttr](https://www.group-ib.com/blog/stealthy-attributes-of-apt-lazarus/), malware that would use this technique don't need to reference the `<file>/..namedfork/rsrc` directly since it's all done implicitly.
-However, it probably not rare for compiled AppleScripts to have a resource fork because  just creating an compiled AppleScript with `Script Editor` it will have a resource fork.
-What is probably rare is compiled AppleScripts in resource scripts, but because it's not common for these to be scanned, it'll be hard to hunt for samples.
+However, it's not rare for compiled AppleScripts to have a resource forks.
+For example if a compiled AppleScript is created with `Script Editor` , it will have a resource fork.
+What is probably rare is compiled AppleScripts in resource scripts, but because it's not common for these to be scanned, it's hard for me to really say.

 You can scan files with resource forks by
 ```
 xattr -r <dir> | grep ResourceFork
 ```